A Friend to Die For: Murder of Kirsten Costas

-The film was based on the murder of Kirsten Costas.
+The film was inspired by the murder of Kirsten Costas.
 On June 23, 1984, in Orinda, California, Costas was murdered by her classmate, Bernadette Protti.
-Protti had been jealous of Costas, who was the daughter of affluent parents and very popular at Miramonte High School.
+Protti, who came from an affluent family, had been jealous of Costas, who was also the daughter of affluent parents and very popular at Miramonte High School.
 Kirsten had been a member of the yearbook committee and a cheerleader.
 However, Bernadette was not accepted by the yearbook committee and tried out for cheerleading, but was not picked.
-Kirsten, who was chosen to be a cheerleader, saw Bernadette as a wannabe and didn't take her seriously.

-On June 23, 1984, Costas was lured with a phony invitation to a dinner for the Bob-o-Links, a sorority-like group at school.
+On June 23, 1984, Protti lured Costas with a phony invitation to a dinner for the Bob-o-Links, a sorority-like group at school.
 According to Protti's later testimony, she had planned to take Costas to the party to befriend her, but Costas got angry when she was told that there was no dinner for the new "Bobbies".
-The girls quarreled, and Costas fled to the home of Alex and Mary Jane Arnold, living nearby, telling them that her friend had gone "weird".
+According to Protti, the girls quarreled, and Costas fled to the home of Alex and Mary Jane Arnold, living nearby, telling them that her friend had gone "weird".
 When Costas could not reach her parents by telephone, Alex Arnold drove her home, noticing that a Pinto–the Protti's family car–was following them.
 At the Costas home, Arnold, sitting in his car, saw Protti attack Costas.
 He thought that he was seeing a fist-fight but, in fact, Protti stabbed Costas five times with a kitchen knife and fled.
-The Costas' neighbors called an ambulance, but Kirsten was mortally wounded and died at a nearby hospital.
+The Costas' neighbors called an ambulance, but Kirsten was mortally wounded and pronounced dead at a nearby hospital.

 It took the police almost six months to find Costas' killer.
 After Protti passed a lie detector test, her alibi went unverified.
 After attempting to confirm Protti's alibi and rereading her lie detector test, the police knew that the girl had lied.
 After speaking with an FBI agent, Protti wrote her mother a letter in which she made a full confession.

 Protti claimed to have found the kitchen knife by chance, and her older sister, Virginia, testified in court that she used to have that knife in her car to cut vegetables.
 The Costas did not believe this story – they claimed that nobody would use an 18-inch-long (460 mm) butcher knife to slice tomatoes and that Protti, casually dressed on that evening, never intended to take Kirsten to a party, but had planned to murder her.
 Protti was sentenced to a maximum of nine years but was released seven years later on parole.

 The Costas family left Orinda and moved to Hawaii in 1986.
 Bernadette was released from prison in 1992 at the age of 23.
 Costas' parents vehemently opposed Protti's release.